 Plenty of book dealers make their dough in very specific niches.
 If you decide to be the go-to guy for books written by one-legged alligator wrestlers, you've got to know everything there is to know about this rare sect of authors.
-(Although, we imagine missing limbs might be pretty common among alligator wrestlers.)
+(Lots of their books are dictated, for example—missing limbs are pretty common among alligator-wrestling authors.)

-Of course, these days, this research is done on web pages not paper pages.
-You'll need to diligently scroll through Biblio.com and the Antiquarian Booksellers of American site <> to keep up with the ebbs and flows of book prices.
+Of course, these days, this research is done on web pages and not paper pages.
+You'll need to diligently scroll through sites like Biblio and the Antiquarian Booksellers Association of America to keep up with the ebbs and flows of book prices.

-If you price your inventory too high, everybody's gonna say whatevs and go buy a cheaper one.
-If you go around giving everything away because you think it's nice for collectors to have the books that they like, you might actually have to start eating your books to keep from starving.
+If you price your inventory too high, everybody's gonna say, "Whatevs," and go buy a cheaper copy from someone else.
+If you go around giving everything away because you think it's nice for collectors to have the books they like, you might actually have to start eating your books to keep from starving.

 Dealers also need old-school haggling skills.
 This business isn't like a regular retail store, where the price on the tag is what you pay.
 In the world of rare books, there's room to negotiate.
 Like any good salesman, you have to be able to convince your customer of the awesomeness of any particular book.
 Salesman charm might not be necessary for smaller sales, but when you're making deals for the oldest and rarest, some sales savvy can pay dividends.

 Of course, if you go about your business in that oily, used-car-salesman kind of way, you'll be in trouble fast.
 The rare book-collecting world isn't that big, and word travels fast.
 If you want to establish a solid reputation, you'll need to keep your record clean by offering people honest deals.